AdamWhittingham/tableware/README.md

       ]
 ```

-Writing test data or a matrix of permissions in a big hash or nested array is fine, but it can be a pain to format at work with, especially for larger data setsa or with item of very different lengths.
+Writing test data or a matrix of permissions in a big hash or nested array is fine, but it can be a pain to format and work with, especially for larger data sets or with items of very different lengths.

 Tableware lets you use a more human friendly format so that you can more easily scan and understand the data.